-I disagree with these types of posters devalue the time and talent that designers and Illustrators have put in time creating relationships with bands and/or the venues.
-So for someone to profit in the parking lot–devalues their hard work and talent.
+Unfortunately these types of posters devalue the time and talent that designers and Illustrators have put in to create relationships with the bands and/or the venues.

-I also do not want to be in the business of knowing which venues and bands allow and which do not.
+I do not want to be in the business of knowing which venues and bands allow and which do not.
 So my policy is to not allow any unofficial posters to be printed at the studio, commercially or during open studio, unless you can provide written permission from the band.

 Ink Lounge values creativity and understands that we are all inspired by a great many things and will continue to encourage everyone to express their creativity.
 But at the same time I do need to uphold rights for all artists.
 I realize this may conflict with some folks' interpretations of copyright law, and although I am always up for a conversation, I ultimately have the right to create and enforce this policy in my studio.
 I do not wish to be difficult on this–but I do feel it is my obligation as a graphic designer, screen printer, and instructor–to educate people in best practices and uphold what I believe to be fair for all.